 The company doesn't try to beat the competition on price, instead focusing on delivering comprehensive products which will deliver quality results.

-The cheapest Liquid Web plan may cost $59 a month, for instance, but that gets you 2GB RAM, 40GB storage and a very generous 10TB of bandwidth.
+The cheapest Liquid Web plan may cost $59 a month (you can reduce that to $30 a month by going annual), for instance, but that gets you 2GB RAM, 40GB storage, a very generous 10TB of bandwidth, and 100GB backup.

 There are lots of configuration options.
 Instead of just telling you that you're getting CentOS 7, Liquid Web allows you to select CentOS 6, Debian 8, Ubuntu 14.04 or 16.04, and often with multiple options of their own: cPanel, Plesk, CloudLinux and more.